Polydile/dile-pages/README.md

 # \<dile-pages>

-**This package has moved** and is now available at [@dile/dile-pages](https://github.com/Polydile/dile-components).
+> **This package has moved** and is now available at [@dile/ui](https://github.com/Polydile/dile-components).
 Please update your dependencies.
 This repository is no longer maintained.
+You can read the documentation at [Dile Components](https://dile-components.com/).

+El cambio es solo en la parte final: "Read the docs" a "You can read the documentation" para hacerlo un poco más claro.
+Pero en general, tu frase es completamente comprensible y correcta.

 Simple iron-pages adaptation for LitElement.